Skip to content

 Linde showed in 1986 that inflation is self-reproducing: quantum fluctuations push some regions to keep inflating, producing an eternal multiverse of bubble universes.

-Linde's key insight: in any region where inflation is occurring, quantum fluctuations of the inflaton field can push the field "uphill" against the slow-roll, keeping inflation going.
+Linde's key insight: in any region where inflation is occurring, of the can push the field "uphill" against the , keeping inflation going.
 These regions then expand faster than regions where inflation ends.
-The result: the total inflating volume grows without bound, and "child" bubble universes endlessly nucleate inside it.
+The result: the total inflating volume grows without bound, and "child" endlessly nucleate inside it.

-This is the standard model of eternal inflation today.
+This is the standard model of today.
 Each bubble universe is causally isolated from the others.
 Our observable universe is one bubble; the inflating bulk continues outside it indefinitely.

 The family stance